MedN-Dev/Periodicity/README.md

-# ptable
+# Periodicity

-Dynamic periodic table to display and graph data from a data set.
-Built mainly with Vue.js / Vuetify.js
+Periodicity is a dynamic periodic table built with Vue.js that animates and graphs data to aid the visualization of chemical concepts.

 ## Build Setup